 Wait for your computer to recognise the tablet and install any drivers it may need to work with the Hudl.

-On your Windows 8 computer you'll be asked to 'tap to decide what you want to do with this device'.
+On your Windows 7 computer an AutoPlay box will appear.
 Select Open device to view files and your Hudl will show up as a folder on your desktop.

-Alternatively on Windows 7, click Start – Computer and you should see the Hudl.
+Alternatively click Start – Computer and you should see the Hudl.

 Step 2: Viewing folders